-The purpose of this review is to compare the efficacy and adverse effects of different ACE Inhibitors.
-The Oregon Evidence-based Practice Center developed the scope of the review by writing preliminary key questions, identifying the populations, interventions, and outcomes of interest, and based on these, the eligibility criteria for studies.
-These were reviewed and revised by representatives of organizations participating in the Drug Effectiveness Review Project.
-In consultation with the participating organizations, we selected the following key questions to guide this review:
+The purpose of this review is to compare the efficacy and adverse effects of different ACEIs.
+The Oregon Evidence-based Practice Center wrote preliminary key questions, identifying the populations, interventions, and outcomes of interest, and based on these, the eligibility criteria for studies.
+These were reviewed and revised by representatives of organizations participating in the Drug Effectiveness Review Project (DERP).
+The participating organizations of DERP are responsible for ensuring that the scope of the review reflects the populations, drugs, and outcome measures of interest to clinicians, patients.
+The participating organizations approved the following key questions to guide this review.